here-news/poc/README.md

 # Prototype PoC

-The project is to create a core testing bed for key concepts we have developed around here.news.
-We will try to use this prototype to define some key functions of MVP development and understand the key UX concerns by using real data, and partially real users(internal team members) to showcase the potential of the contemplations we have been working on in the passing months.
+The project is to create a testing bed for key concepts we have developed around here.news.
+We will try to use this prototype to investigate some key functions for further MVP development, understand the key UX concerns by using real data, and partially real users(internal team members) to showcase the potential of the contemplations we have been working on in the passing months.

 # Epic description